Inklingo

 nounB1general

-Use 'maestro' to describe someone who has reached the highest level of skill and mastery in an art, craft, or subject.
+Use this noun for someone who has reached the highest level of skill and mastery in an art, craft, or field, often implying teaching or leadership.

 A skilled, older carpenter wearing a leather apron, focused intently on carving a detailed wooden bird with a small chisel, representing a master craftsman.